BSDExabio/SAFA/StructuralAlignmentWorkflow/README.md

 # StructuralAlignmentWorkflow
-*Written by Russell B. Davidson and Mark Coletti* Version 1.0.0
+*Written by Russell B. Davidson and Mark Coletti*, Version 1.0.1

 A dask.distributed workflow code to automate the alignment of a library of structures against a library of structures.
 This code was used to automate the